1 Bg 9-1972: The Most Confidential Knowledge

 > countries or planets on which we live are also Krsna.
 Krsna

-> is the ultimate goal of shelter, and therefore one
+> is the ultimate goal of shelter, and as such one

 > should take shelter of Krsna either for protection or for

-> annihilation of his distress.
+> annihilation of his distressed condition.
 And whenever we

 > have to take protection, we should know that our protection

 > must be a living force.
-Krsna is the supreme living
+Thus Krsna is the supreme living

 > entity.
-And since Krsna is the source of our generation,
+Since Krsna is the source of our generation,

 > or the supreme father, no one can be a better friend than